edumentab/rakudo-and-nqp-internals-course/src/slides-day2.md

 exception handler.

 It expects two `JAST::InstructionList`s, one that makes up the `try`, and another that makes up the `catch`.
-It also needs to haven an exception `type` specified.
+It also needs to have an exception `type` specified.

     $il.append(JAST::TryCatch.new(